Last Updated on March 10, 2021 by Editorial Staff

 Jaipur is famous for numerous architectural marvels of ancient and modern times.
 Out of the many, the Laxmi Narayan temple or the Birla temple is very famous among those who love architecture and among pilgrims.

 This temple is dedicated to the Hindu protector God, Vishnu and his consort, Goddess Laxmi.
 This temple also holds shrine of various other Hindu Gods and Goddess.
-The temple walls have unique Hindu symbols and citation from ancient books of the religion including the Holy Book, Gita.
+The temple walls have unique Hindu symbols and citations from ancient books of the religion including the Holy Book, Gita.

 Entry Fee: 150 INR

 All days 6:00 AM – 12:00 PM, 3:00 PM – 9:00 PM

 Abhaneri gives small shopping open doors.
 Jaipur, which is 95km from Abhaneri, is a customer’s heaven and places to visit in jaipur.
 The energetic markets of Jaipur are the best place to purchase Kundan and minakari jewelry, excellent jewels, semi-valuable stones, Kota Doria Saris, blue earthenware, enamelware and brassware, woolen rugs, weaved jutis and marble icons of divine beings and goddesses.

 11. Galtaji temple

 Located on the outskirts of the regal city of Jaipur, Galtaji Temple is a prehistoric Hindu pilgrimage site.
 Outlined by the striking Aravalli hills, it consists of several shrines, holy kunds, pavilions, and natural springs.